-We’ve highlighted the five most common decorating mistakes people make when decorating their hallway and enlisted the help of home accessories buyer Emily Dunstan of Heals.com to reveal how to avoid making them yourself.
+We’ve highlighted the five most common decorating mistakes people make when decorating their hallway and enlisted the help of Emily Dunstan of Heal's to reveal how to avoid making them yourself.

 Even with a strict ‘shoes off’ policy, there’s no escaping the fact that the hallways floor is where dirt arrives and can be easily trodden in.
 Depending on how much traffic your hallway gets, there are a few different things you can do.

-Forget light coloured tiles or laminate and opt for patterned tiles or dark wood floors.
+Forget light coloured tiles and opt for patterned tiles or dark wood floors instead.
 They won’t show marks as easily and are simple to sweep, mop and vacuum.

-Don’t forget to add a hard-wearing hallway runner and doormat to finish off the look.
+Don’t forget to add a hard-wearing but good looking hallway runner and doormat to finish off the look.

 Add bench seating as a further incentive for shoes to be left at the door.
 Why not opt for an option where the bench is also the storage?